james-gyzhu/pyramid_kernel_classification/README.md

-Pyramid Match Kernel for Classification
+Pyramid Match Kernel for Pattern Classification
 =================

 The set of C++ code of Pyramid Match Kernel for Pattern Classification